vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the evening I went to Target to get toiletries, mainly motivated by a toilet clog.
 I finished checkout at 5:44 PM.

+## Wednesday September 22

+I made a trip to Total Health Dental Care (riding BART both ways from North Berkeley to Ashby) for my periodontal therapy appointment.
+At the location I discovered that the appointmeent was canceled, so I spent only a couple of minutes at the location.

+I left my home around 10:15 AM, reached the place around 10:45 AM, and returned home around 11:20 AM.

+## Monday September 27

+Shortly after noon, I made a trip to Target to buy toiletries (largely motivated by running short on some supplies due to a toilet clog).
+My checkout was at 12:39 PM.